flatironinstitute/ManifoldEM/README.md

 associated data, you could simply `manifold-gui -R params_my_J310_analysis.toml`.
 Here you could set the anchor directions, manually control the sense of each direction, remove directions, and other various things.
 Once you hit the "Compile Results" command, you can continue using the command line.
-Here I set a few anchors and will continue on, though note that the trajectory ignores the `-n` flag as of this writing...
+Here I set a few anchors and will continue on...

 ```
 % manifold-cli -n 16 find-ccs params_my_J310_analysis.toml &> /dev/null